jcihocki/uncut/README.md

 `<%= image_tag processed_image_uri_for( "http://mybucket.s3.amazonaws.com/path/to/img.jpg", '50x50' )  %>`

-#processed_image_uri_for returns a relative path.
-You should cache the results of the image
-processing at the http level using an external cache such as Cloudfront or varnish.
+'processed_image_uri_for' returns a relative path.
+You should cache the results of the image processing at the http level using an external cache such as Cloudfront or varnish.
 Just using rack-cache or something like that may fill up your app's memcached store pretty quickly.